runblind/unison/README.md

 - Spoken information for selected objects

 Context and partnership
-- Project led by the Ciel d'Occitanie association
+- Project led by the Ciel d'Occitanie association and Audiodimension SAS
-- In partnership with Audiodimension SAS (

 Tech
 - Android (native app)